openHPI/interactive_dashboard/README.md

 5. Copy file materialize.js from the root directory of this git into jenz/node_modules/materialize-css/dist/js
 5. Run `npm start`

+## Errors/ Warnings

+When you run `npm install´ there may occur one error regarding the canvas.
+The canvas is used for the qr-code-generator component.
+It´s an optional dependency, which we DON´T use.
+So we can ignore this error message.
+You can browse this link https://github.com/SuperiorJT/angular2-qrcode to get more details about this.

+There are some further warning regarding optional dependencies.
+Feel free to ignore them as well.

 ## Development
 Once you have installed the dependencies, you can start a development server by running `npm start`.